alexandrebouchard/xtendbug/README.md

-The above code base should clearly compiles (and does correctly compile within eclipse) but fails with the xtend/xtext gradle plugin.
+The above code base should clearly compiles (and does correctly compile within eclipse) but fails with the xtend/xtext gradle plugin. **FIXED: by upgrading to 2.11.0**

 To reproduce the bug: